Listen Get

 vTaiwan’s limitations (lack of binding authority, limited scope, and eventual political marginalization) provide crucial lessons.
 Wishocracy addresses these by proposing integration with actual budget allocation rather than advisory recommendations.

-Academic research on voting interfaces provides direct evidence for RAPPA’s design choices.
-Wellings et al. (2024) compared cumulative voting, quadratic voting, and traditional ranking methods on Stanford’s Participatory Budgeting platform.
+Academic research on voting interfaces provides direct evidence for RAPPA’s design choices.153 compared cumulative voting, quadratic voting, and traditional ranking methods on Stanford’s Participatory Budgeting platform.
 Their findings support several Wishocracy design principles.

 Voters preferred more expressive methods over simple approval voting, even though expressive methods required more cognitive effort.
 Participants showed ‘strong intuition for outcomes that provide proportional representation and prioritize fairness.’
 The Method of Equal Shares voting rule was perceived as fairer than conventional Greedy allocation.

 To validate the technical feasibility of the RAPPA mechanism, a reference implementation has been deployed at Wishocracy.org.
-This open-source platform serves as a pilot environment for:
+This open-source implementation serves as a pilot environment for:

 1. Interface Testing: Validating the usability of slider-based pairwise comparisons on mobile and desktop devices.